 Classic Swans' FA Cup encounters

-Swansea City kick off their 2021-22 FA Cup effort against Southampton on Saturday (5.30pm).
+Swansea City kick off their 2022-23 FA Cup effort against Bristol City on Sunday (12.30pm).
 It's a tournament which has provided the Swans and their supporters with some memorable moments down the years.
 Here, we look back at some of Swansea City's finest days in the world-famous knock-out competition.

 Swansea City 2 Manchester City 3

 Swansea City produced a performance of tremendous character, and no little quality, but were denied just a third FA Cup semi-final appearance in heartbreaking fashion by Manchester City.

 The Swans had stunned the Premier League champions by sweeping into a 2-0 lead inside half an hour to put themselves on course for a first appearance in the last four of the famous knockout competition since 1964.